The Mikheev Charitable Trust

 Based on analysis of their giving patterns:

-- Existing relationships matter most - The trust primarily supports organizations with which the Mikheev family has established connections, such as their long-standing association with St Paul's School
+- Existing relationships matter most - The trust primarily supports organisations with which the Mikheev family has established connections, such as their long-standing association with St Paul's School

-- Academic and research excellence - Strong preference for prestigious institutions like University of Cambridge, University of Chicago, and established research centers
+- Academic and research excellence - Strong preference for prestigious institutions like University of Cambridge, University of Chicago, and established research centres

 - Teacher development focus - Consistent support for The Prince's Teaching Institute shows commitment to improving education through teacher training